 Taylor Wessing has a long history of acting for generics companies, with the firm representing Mylan for almost 20 years.

 For example, in the last year the London office of Taylor Wessing has represented Mylan against Warner-Lambert over pregabalin, and against ICOS and Eli Lilly in a revocation case over tadalafil.

-11 South Square: Mark Vanhegan, Adam Gamsa (barristers)
+11 South Square (London): Mark Vanhegan, Adam Gamsa (barristers)